List of Blade Runner characters: Roy Batty

 Roy Batty is the leader of the renegade Nexus-6 replicants and the main antagonist of the film.
-He was activated on January 8, 2016, which makes him 3 years and 10 months old by the time of the events of the film.
+Portrayed by Dutch actor Rutger Hauer, he was activated on January 8, 2016, which makes him 3 years and 10 months old by the time of the events of the film.

 He is highly intelligent, fast and skilled at combat and yet still learning how to deal with emotions.
-With an A Physical Level (superhuman strength & endurance) and an A Mental Level (genius-level intellect), he is probably the most dangerous of the fugitive replicants.
 He is a combat model, used off-world for military service.
 He and five other replicants come to Earth hoping to find a way to lengthen their lifespan.
 He is able to use J. F. Sebastian to get a meeting with Tyrell, the founder of the company and his creator.
 Tyrell refers to him as his "prodigal son" and tells him his life cannot be extended but he should revel in the life that he has, as he has done and seen things others could only dream of.
 Batty kills Tyrell and Sebastian.

 Deckard retires the remaining replicants and is hunted by a dying Roy.
 Deckard ends up dangling from a building and is saved from the fall by Roy.
 As he dies, Roy tells Deckard about the things he has seen and how the memories will be "lost in time, like tears in rain".
 He smiles, saying, "Time... to die".

-In the novel, Do Androids Dream of Electric Sheep?, his name was spelled "Roy Baty" and was the leader of the eight replicants who killed their human owners so that they could escape their life of slavery on Mars.
+In the novel Do Androids Dream of Electric Sheep?, his name was spelled "Roy Baty" and was the leader of the eight replicants who killed their human owners so that they could escape their life of slavery on Mars.
 Roy was married to Irmgard Baty, another replicant.
-In the novel, Roy's relationship with Pris (who was his lover in the film) is only one of friendship.
-In the novel Blade Runner 2: The Edge of Human (written by K. W. Jeter after Dick's death, incorporating elements from the novel and the screenplay), Batty is one of a series of replicants based on a mercenary of the same name.
+In the novel, Roy's relationship with Pris, who was his lover in the film, is only one of friendship.
+In the sequel novel Blade Runner 2: The Edge of Human, incorporating elements from the novel and the screenplay, Roy is one of a series of replicants based on a mercenary of the same name.
 The template suffered from "neural malformation", which made them unable to experience fear.
 This might be a reason why replicants of that series were so difficult to kill.
-Roy Batty was played by Rutger Hauer.

 Harry Bryant

 Harry Bryant is the captain of the Rep-Detect department of the Los Angeles Police Department.
 His job in the film is to deal with a group of escaped Nexus-6 replicants (whom he refers to as "skinjobs") that have landed on Earth.
 His top Blade Runner, Holden, was in hospital on a medical ventilator after an encounter with the Leon replicant, earlier in the film.
-Bryant uses thinly-veiled threats against Rick Deckard, a retired Blade Runner, to enlist his aid.
+Bryant uses thinly veiled threats against Rick Deckard, a retired Blade Runner, to enlist his aid.
 Deckard's narration in the original theatrical version compares Bryant to the racist cops of the past.

-Capt.
-Bryant was played by M. Emmet Walsh.
+He was played by M. Emmet Walsh.